Beast Quake: Aftermath

 With 1:52 left, Brees struck back with a 6-yard touchdown pass to Henderson, but the 2-point conversion failed, keeping the score at 41–36.
-Then Carlson sealed the victory by recovering Hartley's onside kick attempt, enabling Seattle to run out the clock.
+Carlson sealed the victory by recovering Hartley's onside kick attempt, enabling Seattle to run out the clock.

-Brees finished with 39 of 60 completions for 404 yards and two touchdowns.
-His 39 completions set a postseason record.
-Jones, who became the first player ever to score a touchdown in the postseason against a team that had cut him in the regular season, rushed for 59 yards and two touchdowns while also catching 6 passes for 61 yards.
-Hasselbeck completed 22 of 35 passes for 271 yards and 4 touchdowns with 1 interception.
-Lynch added 131 rushing yards and a touchdown for Seattle, who had not had a 100-yard rusher in any of their regular season games.

-With the win, not only did the Seahawks improve their overall record to 8–9, but they became the first sub-.500 team in NFL history to win a playoff game as well as dethroning the defending champion Saints from further playoff contention.
-The play also served as something of a resurrection of Lynch's career, who had been traded to Seattle midseason from the Buffalo Bills after struggling there.
-He rushed for over 1,000 yards for the next four seasons, culminating in back-to-back Super Bowls (winning one).
-However, these 2010 Seahawks lost the next week 35-24 to the second-seeded Chicago Bears.

-It was later determined that crowd activity and noise was so great during Lynch's game-clinching touchdown run that a nearby Pacific Northwest Seismic Network station registered a small tremor, M=2 located at Qwest Field.
+It was later determined that crowd activity and noise was so great during Lynch's game-clinching touchdown run that a nearby Pacific Northwest Seismic Network station registered a small tremor, M=2.0 located at Qwest Field.
 With the win, the Seahawks had a 6–3 record at home for the season.

 In 2012, the NFL revealed that the Saints put bounties on several Seahawks players during this game, including Hasselbeck, Lynch, and Williams.

-Beast Mode Run 2.0
+Beast Quake 2.0

 During a 2014 game against the Arizona Cardinals on the road, Lynch had a similar run, beating several would-be tacklers on his way to a career-long 79-yard touchdown.